atoder/vimsettings/README.md

 TSServer relies on the jsconfig.json file for JavaScript and the tsconfig.json file for TypeScript to analyze your project.
 Ensure the file exists at the root of your project.

-To get diagnostics in JavaScript, set the checkJs option to true in your jsconfig.json file:
+To get diagnostics in JavaScript, set the checkJs option to true in your jsconfig.json file: and also to allow JSX in javascript files

 ```
 {